 Then choose the accommodation that suits you by looking at the photos and the price.
-The position is not important, all the villages can be turned on foot in a few minutes and the accommodations are all very close to each other.
+The position is not important, all the villages can be visited walinking in a few minutes and the accommodations are all very close to each other.

 Where to go to the sea in the Cinque Terre

-The villages of the Cinque Terre certainly do not represent the destinations par excellence for a holiday dedicated to life on the beach and tanning.
+The villages of the Cinque Terre certainly do not represent the typical destinations for a vacation in the name of life on the beach and tanning.

-The coast in this area of Liguria is quite indented, rocky and difficult.
-Within this difficult area, however, there are several small beaches where you can swim in a particular and suggestive setting.
+The coast in this area of Liguria is rather jagged, rocky and difficult.
+Within this difficult territory, however, there are several small beaches where to bathe in a particular and suggestive setting.

-Those looking for the best compromise between the discovery of the villages and a few days on the beach can find a Fegina , the modern part of Monterosso, a beautiful strip of sand that has even been mentioned by the magazine “Forbes” as one of the 25 sexiest beaches in the world.
+Who seeks the best compromise between the discovery of the villages and a few days at the beach can find in Fegina, the modern part of Monterosso, a beautiful strip of sand that was even mentioned by the magazine “Forbes” as one of the 25 sexiest beaches in the world .

 Also in Monterosso, you will find a beautiful beach even in front of the ancient village.

-Corniglia, even if it is the only village that does not have direct access to the sea, is a strategic point to reach some of the best beaches of the Cinque Terre:
+Corniglia, although is the only village that does not have direct access to the sea, is a strategic point to reach some of the best beaches of the Cinque Terre:

-You should especially visit the Guvano beach , one of most beautiful beaches in all of Liguria .
-It is a mixture of sand and white pebbles, the water is clean and clear and surrounded by lush nature.
+In particular you should visit the beach of Guvano, one of the most beautiful beaches in all of Liguria.
+It is a mixture of white sand and pebbles, the water is clean and clear and is surrounded by a luxuriant nature.